BlesslinJerishR/Bully/README.md

 ## Bully
-- Bully will stick bullets++ to wikipedia markups.
+- Bully will stick bullets++ to wikipedia markups to your clipboard.
 #### **[ Developer : Blesslin Jerish R ]**